How to Write a CV Personal Statement: A Guide

 If you want to write a CV summary that makes a positive impact and improves your chances of progressing to a job interview, take a look at these common mistakes to avoid:

-• Including irrelevant information: your CV personal statement should be distilled to the most essential skills, experience and achievements.
+2. Including irrelevant information: your CV personal statement should be distilled to the most essential skills, experience and achievement.
 Every sentence and, indeed, every word of it should be designed for maximum impact.
 If your profile is too long, or it includes information that’s not strictly relevant to the job in hand, your chances of success may be compromised.

-• Overusing buzzwords or clichés: it’s important to ensure the content of your personal statement shows how you meet the job description.
-However, avoid buzzwords, industry jargon and clichés as much as possible.
+4. Overusing buzzwords or clichés: it’s important to ensure the content of your personal statement shows how you meet the job description.
+However, avoid buzz words, industry jargon and clichés as much as possible.
 Use original language and make sure your statement demonstrates what makes you a perfect and unique candidate for the job.

 Key Takeaways for Writing Your CV Personal Statement